thunderbird89/esf/stories/story-knock-knock.md

 Miguel looked down at his food, which had gone cold while he was listening.
 Around him, the conversations were starting back up, but quieter now.
 More thoughtful.

-Captain Wright raised his cup—whatever he'd been drinking.
+Captain Wright raised his cup - whatever he'd been drinking.

 > "To the pilots we lost.
 Federation, Earth, all of them."